 In March 2009, Metropolitan, other SWP contractors, federal CVP contractors, and the U.S. Department of Interior's Bureau of Reclamation entered into funding agreements with DWR.
 The agreements are known collectively as the Delta Habitat Conservation and Conveyance Program (DHCCP) Funding Agreement and the Bay Delta Conservation Plan and Delta Habitat Conservation and Conveyance Plan (BDCP - DHCCP) Supplemental Funding Agreement.
-Metropolitan's three-year DHCCP agreement provides funding of approximately \$35.0 million for Metropolitan's share (24 percent).
-Metropolitan's two-year BDCP-DHCCP agreement provides funding of approximately \$25.0 million (25 percent).
-The funding provided by both agreements supports development of the BDCP which was later on adapted as CWF, see Note 6(b), through environmental analysis, planning and design of Delta conservation measures including Delta water conveyance options.
-The two-tunnel CWF project shifted to a single tunnel project referred to as the Delta Conveyance Project with the announcement of Governor Newsom on February 12, 2019.
-Total prepaid costs at September 30, 2023 and 2022 were \$58.6 million.
+Metropolitan's three-year DHCCP agreement provided funding of approximately \$35.0 million for Metropolitan's share (24 percent).
+Metropolitan's two-year BDCP-DHCCP agreement provided funding of approximately \$25.0 million (25 percent).
+The funding provided by both agreements supports development of the BDCP which included the proposed Delta conveyance improvements as a conservation measure.
+In 2015, the administration unveiled a revised plan called the California Water Fix and California EcoRestore.
+This revised plan took into account extensive public feedback on the earlier Bay Delta Conservation Plan.
+In July 2017, after additional environmental review, DWR approved the California WaterFix (CWF) as a conveyance-only project.
+Consistent with Governor Newsom's new water policy announced in 2019, DWR rescinded its approval of the two-tunnel CWF project.
+In January 2020, DWR initiated a new environmental review of a proposed single tunnel project referred to as the Delta Conveyance Project.
+Metropolitan's share of the planning and pre-construction costs under the Delta Habitat Conservation and Conveyance Plan was \$58.6 million.